YuanYuanOwO/Leaf-docs/docs/en/reference/system-properties.md

 : Whether to use Fused-Multiply-Add operations to accelerate math calculation.

-	Requires a CPU which supports FMA instruction set, otherwise it will slower.
+	Requires a CPU which supports the FMA instruction set, otherwise it will be slower.

-	You can use tools like [CPU-Z](https://www.cpuid.com/softwares/cpu-z.html) to check whehter your machine supports the FMA instruction set.
+	You can use tools like [CPU-Z](https://www.cpuid.com/softwares/cpu-z.html) to check whether your machine supports the FMA instruction set.